kapsner/BiasCorrector/FAQ.md

 }
 ```

+## What kind of data can be corrected by BiasCorrector?

+BiasCorrector can handle two types of input data:

+- Type 1: one locus in many samples (e.g. pyrosequencing data)
+- Type 2: many loci in one sample (e.g. next-generation sequencing data or microarray data)

 ## Do my input files need to be in a special format?

 Yes, BiasCorrector places very strict requirements on the file format.
 Below is a description of the exact requirements for the two types of input data, which differ in several aspects.
 However, all uploaded files must
-- be in CSV format
+- be in CSV format [file endings: *.csv and *.CSV]
 - contain the column headers in the first row
+- the number of CpG-sites per locus ID is equal in every provided file

 ### Type 1: one locus in many samples (e.g. pyrosequencing data)

 - Experimental data:

-  -- the first column contains the sample IDs
+  -- the first column contains the sample IDs (alphanumeric)
   -- sample IDs may occure more than once (indicating repeated measurements of the same sample; in this case, the mean-values of the repeated measurements will be used for bias correction)
-  -- all other columns contain the results of your methylation analysis for each CpG-side of your sample
+  -- all other columns contain the results of your methylation analysis for each CpG-side of the respective sample
   -- missing values are not allowed (rows containing empty cells [= missing values] will be removed during the data preprocessing step)

 - Calibration data:

-  -- the first column contains the degrees of true methylation of the calibration sample (calibration steps)
+  -- the first column contains the degrees of true methylation of the calibration sample (calibration steps, numeric)
   -- calibration steps may occure more than once (indicating repeated measurements of the same calibration sample; in this case, the mean-values of the repeated measurements will be used for calculation of the calibration curve)
-  -- all other columns contain the results of the methylation analysis for each CpG-side of the calibration sample
+  -- all other columns contain the results of the methylation analysis for each CpG-side of the respective calibration sample
+  -- missing values are not allowed (rows containing empty cells [= missing values] will be removed during the data preprocessing step)
+  -- a minimum of four distinct calibration steps are provided
+  -- the calibration steps (CS) must be in the range 0 <= CS <= 100

 ### Type 2: many loci in one sample (e.g. next-generation sequencing data or microarray data)

 - Experimental data:

+  -- the first column contains the locus IDs (alphanumeric)
+  -- locus IDs may occure more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
+  -- all other columns contain the results of your methylation analysis for each CpG-side of the respective locus

 - Calibration data:

-## What kind of data can be corrected by BiasCorrector?

-- BiasCorrector can handle two types of input data:

-  -- Type 1: one locus in many samples (e.g. pyrosequencing data)
-  -- Type 2: many loci in one sample (e.g. next-generation sequencing data or microarray data)
+  -- the first column contains the locus IDs (alphanumeric)
+  -- locus IDs may occure more than once (indicating repeated measurements of the same locus; in this case, the mean-values of the repeated measurements will be used for bias correction)
+  -- all other columns contain the results of your methylation analysis for each CpG-side of the respective locus
+  -- for bias correction of type 2 data, you need to provide one separate calibration file for each degree of methylation
+  -- a minimum of four calibration data files (four distinct calibration steps) are provided
+  -- all provided calibration files have equal dimensions (number of rows * number of columns), equal column names and equal locus IDs
+  -- the calibration steps (CS) must be in the range 0 <= CS <= 100

 ## Are there any requirements for naming the files?